 Treatment of sole lesions

 Excessive wear: the thin and smooth horn layer has to regrow.
 This means that wear has to be reduced.
-This can be achieved by reducing the time spent by the animal on a hard floor, changing the floor surface and substituting it by softer materials; i.e. concrete floors can be covered by an epoxy layer.
+This can be achieved by reducing the time spent by the animal on a hard floor, changing the floor surface and substituting it by softer materials; i.e. concrete floors can be covered by an epoxy layer or deep sand.
 A concrete sleeping area should be replaced by a sand floor (see EAZA Best Practice Guidelines for Elephants).

-The thickness of the pad can be measured by ultrasound eamination.
+The thickness of the pad can be measured by ultrasound examination.

-Overgrown sole: horn can be trimmed away using a hoof knife or drawknife.
-Care should be taken not to remove too much horn.
+Overgrown sole: horn can be trimmed away using a hoof knife.
 Usually the nails will also need trimming.
+The use of a drawknife is not recommended, as it easily removes too much from the sole.
 Make sure that the nails are always shorter than the sole!

 Sole fistula/ulcer/abscess: if the sole is perforated, microbes will have entered the underlying tissue.
 Frequent pedicure will be required in order to drain the affected tissues.
 The edges of the fistula need to be made as thin as possible with a smooth transition to the thicker part of the sole.
 This will reduce the pressure on the infected area.
 The fistula/ulcer/abscess must be flushed daily with saline solution and a mild disinfectant.
-Socking the foat in a foot bath should be considered.
-The following solutions have been used in elephants.
+Soaking the foot in a foot bath should be considered (see images below).
+Several solutions have been used in elephants (see table below).
 Epsom salt is probably superior to the other solutions, while copper sulfate might be too caustic for this type of injury.

 As long as the effluent is sufficiently drained with the help of frequent trimming, the use of systematic antibiotics is not indicated.

 To reduce the pressure on the sole, a sandal or boot can be made locally, fitting the foot of the elephant.
 This shoe should be removed daily to inspect and treat the injury.